mpfishe2/az-databricks-realtime-alert-system/README.md

 ## How to use this repository

-There is a thorough walkthrough and explanation of how to set up this solution that can be found in this link.
+There is a thorough walkthrough and explanation of how to set up this solution that can be found in this link: https://codeminustears.com/2019/03/23/real-time-alerting-databricks/

 ### General Steps